Ensete ventricosum: Diseases

 The enset plant can be subject to multiple diseases that threaten its use in agriculture.
 The most well known of them is the infection by the bacteria Xanthomonas campestris pathovar Musacerum which creates bacterial wilt, also known as borijje and wol'a by the Koore people.
 The first observation of this disease was reported by Yirgou and Bradbury in 1968.
 The manifestation of the bacterial wilt is taking place in the apical leaves that will wilt then dry and finally lead to the drying of the whole plant.
 The only way to avoid the spreading of the disease is in uprooting, burning and burying plants as well as in applying strict control of the knives and tools used to harvest and treat the plants.

 Other diseases have been observed, such as Okka and Woqa, which occur respectively in cases of severe drought and in situations of too much water in the soil, which causes the proliferation of bacteria.
 These problems can be solved by either watering the field when drought is present or draining the soil to avoid too much water.

 Another disease can strike enset even though it has been more observed on banana plants (Musaceae).
 This disease is caused by Mycosphaerella spp. and is commonly called black sigatoka leaf streaks.
 The symptoms are basically dark/brown lesions surrounded by yellow on the leaves.
-This disease happens to be favoured by high rainfall and lower temperature.
+This disease happens to be favoured by high rainfall and lower temperatures.